opennetsci/resources/README.md

 # List of resources for the hackathon

-Different data storage and backup options
+Version control and code backup options
 Organizing, documenting, and adding metadata to research data to optimize the visibility of your data
 Data archiving, access, sharing and re-use with the use of data repositories
 Different copyright licenses designed to deal with open data